 - Claire Danes gives the wide-eyed stare of a fawn in the woods.

 Take a shot:

 - You internally marvel at how much better Paul Rudd has aged than Leo, or anyone on this planet, ever.

 Chug (for I would never suggest you pour one out, unless it’s down your throat):

 - When someone dies.

-Use of Your Netflix Subscription: Recommended
+Use of Your Streaming Subscription: Recommended

 If, for some reason, you haven’t seen this adaptation, it’s worth seeing at least once.
 If, like me, you grew up not quite understanding what the hell Mercutio was putting on his tongue, hearken back to your more innocent days with a viewing, posthaste.